Rapptz/discord.py/docs/api.rst

     .. attribute:: invited

-        Represents an invited member.
+        Represents an invited user.

     .. attribute:: accepted

-        Represents a member currently in the team.
+        Represents a user that has accepted the given invite.

-.. class:: ApplicationType

-    Represents the type of an application.

-    .. versionadded:: 2.0

-    .. attribute:: none

-        The application does not have a special type.

-    .. attribute:: game

-        The application is a game.

-    .. attribute:: music

-        The application is music-related.

-    .. attribute:: ticketed_events

-        The application can use ticketed event.

 .. class:: ApplicationVerificationState

-    Represents the verification application state of a :class:`Application`.
+    Represents the verification application state of an :class:`Application`.

     .. versionadded:: 2.0